wultra/powerauth-webflow/docs/Database-Table-Structure.md

 # Database Table Structure

 Web Flow requires a database to store data.
-It is tested with MySQL and Oracle, but should be easily adapted to any other SQL database which supports JDBC.
+It is tested with Oracle, MySQL and PostgreSQL.
+It should be easily adapted to any other SQL database which supports JDBC.

 Web Flow can coexist with PowerAuth in the same database schema or it can use a different database schema.